robehickman/BVersion/README.md

 Simple HTTP File Sync (SHTTPFS) is a version control system designed for managing binary files like images, audio, and video.
-It follows a centralised design and has a strong emphasis on code simplicity, being inspired by the 'suckless philosophy'.
-It is configured with text files, intentionally has no graphical interface, and does not use the system tray at all.
+It follows a centralised design and has a strong emphasis on code simplicity.
+Shttpfs is configured with text files, intentionally has no graphical interface, and does not use the system tray at all.

 SHTTPFS offers the following benefits: